Girl Scout Gold Award

 Girl Scout Gold Award Guidelines

-Grades 9-12 (Girl Scout Seniors and Ambassadors)
+- Grades 9-12 (Girl Scout Seniors and Ambassadors)

-Prerequisite: Two Girl Scout Senior or Ambassador journeys -OR- having earned the Girl Scout Silver Award, complete one Girl Scout Senior or Ambassador journey
+- Prerequisite: Two Girl Scout Senior or Ambassador journeys -OR- having earned the Girl Scout Silver Award, complete one Girl Scout Senior or Ambassador journey

-Girls work individually
+- Girls work individually

-Project makes a lasting difference in the local community, region, or beyond
+- Project makes a lasting difference in the local community, region, or beyond

-Includes provisions to ensure sustainability
+- Includes provisions to ensure sustainability

-Girls identify national and/or global links to their selected issue, learn from others, and develop a plan to share the results of their project beyond the local community
+- Girls identify national and/or global links to their selected issue, learn from others, and develop a plan to share the results of their project beyond the local community

-- Project Proposal forms are due three weeks prior to the pre-scheduled interview date a girl wishes to attend.
+- Project Proposal forms are due at least three weeks prior to the pre-scheduled interview date a girl wishes to attend.

 Girl Scout Awards Celebration